Ixcatl/fables_novasophonia/docs/core/equipment.rst

           - 2h+
           - 2
           - 300
           - The travel path of this weapon's projectile originates from one square above its wielder, ignoring most cover and arcing down onto the target.
+Flasks on the Belt can be used as ammunition, using all of this weapon's stats for the "throw" except for damage.
         * - Boomerang
           - Hook, Thrown
           - 2 Blunt/Sharp